PerfectExamples/Perfect-Weather/README.md

 Ensure you have installed Xcode 8.0 or later.

+## Obtaining an API Key

+This example project requires a valid API key from [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/) to function.
+Use this link to sign up for a developer account, and obtain an API key.

+This key will be added to the `ApplicationConfiguration.json` file as described below.

 ## Setup - Xcode 8

 * Check out or download the project;